Shopify/flash-list/documentation/docs/fundamentals/performant-components.md

 };
 ```

-Since `MyHeavyComponent` does not directly depend on the `item` prop, `memo` can be used to skip re-rending `MyHeavyComponent` when the item is recycled and thus re-rendered:
+Since `MyHeavyComponent` does not directly depend on the `item` prop, `memo` can be used to skip re-rendering `MyHeavyComponent` when the item is recycled and thus re-rendered:

 ```tsx
 const MyHeavyComponent = () => {